git-user-cpp/mini_database/README.md

 # Mini Database

-This database is implemented in C++ programming language.
-It was developed in order to complete the task of the course work.
+:red_circle: This database is implemented in C++ programming language.
+It was developed in order to complete the task of the course work. :red_circle:

 ## ⚠️ LICENSE ⚠️
 MIT License

 Copyright (c) 2022 m!haly4